timshannon/bolthold/README.md

 Queries will be chainable constructs that apply to the dataset in the order they are chained.
 Indexes will be used in queries only if explicitly specified.
 There will be no "query optimiser".

 ## Bucket Layout
 One Go Type will have one bucket, and multiple index buckets.
+You can skip all of reflect calls by implementing the *Storer* interface.

 ## Behavior Changes
 Since this will be a higher level interface, there will also be some helper functions.
 Instead of *Put*, you'll have the